manimino/ducks/README.md

 There are two classes available.
  - HashBox: can `add()` and `remove()` objects.
- - FrozenHashBox: much faster performance, memory-efficient, and immutable.
+ - FrozenHashBox: faster finds, lower memory usage, and immutable.

 ____